 Coal is a naturally combustible solid that is still an important fossil fuel especially for generating electricity.
 Coal is classified by hardness and carbon content as anthracite, bituminous coal, sub- bituminous coal, and lignite.
 Spectroscopy can be used in coal exploration to identify coal as well as related minerals including: quartz, kaolinite, illite, montmorillonite, chlorite, pyrite, calcite, and siderite.
-Coal exhibits important spectral absorption features at 680, 1429-1441, 1915 and 2296-2300 nanometers.
+Coal exhibits important spectral hydrocarbon absorption features at 1700, 2100 and 2300-2500 nanometers.

 Spectral Evolution’s SR-6500 with three thermoelectrically cooled photodiode arrays delivers the ultimate in high resolution and stable performance for coal exploration.
 The SR-6500 offers the ultimate in high resolution in a portable instrument: